General Arts and Science Program

 Program Overview

-George Brown College's General Arts and Science (R101) is a two-year (four semesters) diploma program designed to help you strengthen your academic skills and refine your goals for further post-secondary studies.
-Articulation agreements with several universities enable pathways to a number of selected degree programs with advanced standing.
-This program includes a wide range of required courses within arts and humanities, social sciences and science, as well as a choice of two liberal studies elective courses to ensure breadth in thinking and analytical skills.
-Courses emphasize the development of skills in research, writing, oral communications and critical thinking, providing excellent preparation for work or further college or university studies.
+The two-year General Arts and Science diploma program will help you strengthen your academic skills and refine your goals for further post-secondary studies.
+Through our articulation agreements with several universities, you’ll be able to enter many degree programs with advanced standing.
+As part of this program, you’ll take a wide range of required courses in the arts, humanities, social sciences and sciences.
+You’ll also get to choose two liberal studies electives to broaden your thinking and analytical skills.

 Full Description